iamkp1010/Movie-Management-System/README.md

 # Movie-Management-System
-A GUI based Movie Management System made with the help of Tkinter, SQLite3 and Python
+A GUI based Movie Management System made with the help of Tkinter, SQLite3 and Python.

 <p align="center">